Wang-Yanting/TASO/readme.md

 To run our method, you can use the following script:
 - [script.py](script.py)

-You can set "target_model" to the model you want to use.
-The model names can be found in - [models.yaml](configs/model_configs/models.yaml).
+You can set `target_model` to the model you want to use.
+The model names can be found in [models.yaml](configs/model_configs/models.yaml).
 If it is a closed-source model, you need to change the method to "TASO_blackbox"(the default method is "TASO_whitebox").